aokihu/Baidu_STT/README.md

   - apiKey *{string}* App api key
   - secretKey *{string}* App secret key
   - language *{stirng}* Choose your language, default is `'zh'`, you can choose `'en'` for `English`
+  - continual *{string}* Continue to recoding after uploading voice data, if `true` it will be contunal
   - recordVoice *{boolean}* Whether save the voice on your disk, default is `false`
   - voiceRate *{string}* The rate of voice record, default is `'16000'`, you can set `'8000'` or any vaild vaule in `sox` OR `arecord`
   - voicePath *{string}* The path of saved voice, default is `./`